KH3-Map-Crew/TresGame-Whitepages/docs/AIDocs/AIOverview.md

 # AI Node Overview

 >[!CAUTION]
-><text style="color: red">I highly highly recommend you make a few blueprints before tackling AI</text>.
-Knowing basic programming logic is extremely helpful, and most likely you will end up creating blueprints to interact with your AI if you need anything new beyond what is made available by Tres.
+<text style="color: red">I highly highly recommend you make a few blueprints before tackling AI.</text> Knowing basic programming logic is extremely helpful, and most likely you will end up creating blueprints to interact with your AI if you need anything new beyond what is made available by Tres.
 This guide assumes you understand basics such as actors vs classes, pawns, loops, components, anim notifies, and variable types such as int/float/bool/enum.

 This first part covers the basics of AI in ue4/KH3.
 Most of it is kh3 centric, but some parts are universal to UE.